Can members of the public observe PBC hearings?

 What is required to observe a hearing?

-The Request to Observe a Hearing Form (PDF 125 Kb) must be filled in and sent to the PBC regional office where the hearing will take place (any regional office may be contacted to find out where to direct the request).
+The Request to Observe a Parole Hearing form (PDF 125 Kb) must be filled in and sent to the PBC regional office where the hearing will take place (any regional office may be contacted to find out where to direct the request).
 Applications should be submitted as far in advance of the date of the hearing as possible (preferably 30 days) to allow the processing of the application and to conduct a security check.

 Can an observer participate in the hearing?